$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Results

 After naive nonabelianization, our result for $A_{t,\text{large-}\beta_0}$ at the scale $\mu=\overline m_t(\overline m_t)$ reads ($a_s\equiv \alpha_s(\overline m_t(\overline m_t))/\pi$)

 This result shows that in the large-$\beta_0$ limit the pattern of sign alternation is already present, systematically, starting at $\mathcal{O}(\alpha_s^2)$.
 This is a consequence of the dominant behavior of the leading UV singularity.
 (This pattern disappears if even larger values of $\mu$ are used.
-For example, for $\mu=280$~GeV the coefficients have fixed signs, as can be seen in Fig.~\ref{fig:pt-series}.)
-In the same conventions, and again for $\mu=\overline m_t(\overline m_t)$ and $a_s=\alpha_s^{(n_f=5)}(\overline m_t(\overline m_t))/\pi$, using $m_H=125.25$~GeV, from the results of Refs.~\cite{Sturm:2014nva,Davies:2021zbx} we find for the equivalent result in QCD
+For example, for $\mu=280$~GeV the coefficients have fixed signs, as can be seen in Fig.~\ref{fig:pt-series} for the leading term in $\tau_t$.)
+As expected, we find that the subleading terms in $\tau_t$ are generally about an order of magnitude smaller than the leading ones (the $\mathcal{O}(\alpha_s^2)$ coefficient is an exception).